OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 ![Script Lab Tab](images/image5.png)

-Click the buttons in tod/down order and you will see a pivot table like this one:
+Click the buttons in top/down order and you will see a pivot table like this one:

 ![Script Lab Tab](images/image6.png)

-Son in this Lab you learned how to build a pivot table to summarize data.
+Summary: in this Lab you learned the basics on how to build a pivot table to summarize data.